mattlau1/cpp-graph/README.md

 - **2021-07-14**: Replaced some member types of `iterator`, clarified usage of `value_type`, fixed some CMake issues
 - **2021-07-16**: Softened the restriction on edge heap memory duplication: _For each edge, you should avoid not using unnecessary additional memory wherever possible._
+- **2021-07-31**: Halved late penalty as per Webcms3 notice
+- **2021-07-31**: Changed "are pointing to elements" to "are pointing to the same elements"
+- **2021-07-31**: Updated the large code example for the correct insert into graph source code

 <h1 data-number="2" id="the-task"><span class="header-section-number">2</span> The Task<a href="#the-task" class="self-link"></a></h1>
 <p>Write a <code class="sourceCode default">graph</code> library type in C++, in <code class="sourceCode default">include/gdwg/graph.hpp</code>.</p>